PSU3D0/formualizer/crates/formualizer-sheetport/README.md

 - Resolve every manifest selector (`a1`, named ranges, tables, structured references, header-based layouts) into workbook coordinates.
 - Coerce values into typed inputs/outputs in accordance with manifest schemas, including default application and constraint checking.
+Violations surface as `SheetPortError::ConstraintViolation` with detailed paths so callers can highlight the offending cells or fields.
-- Provide ergonomic APIs for loading manifests, reading outputs, writing inputs, and triggering evaluation through the existing Formualizer engine.
+- Provide ergonomic APIs for loading manifests, reading inputs/outputs, writing inputs, and triggering evaluation through the existing Formualizer engine.
+- Batch execution helpers (`BatchExecutor`) fan scenarios across a shared workbook while reapplying the baseline manifest between runs.

 ## Non-goals (for now)